 Pool guests will be responsible for social distancing within the water, while Aquatics staff will define social distancing guidelines on the pool decks and check-in areas.

-Those interested in purchasing seasonal or year-round swim memberships may do so at the Ocean Pines Administration Building.
+Those interested in purchasing swim memberships may do so at the Ocean Pines Administration Building.
 Forms are available in the building’s lobby or online at oceanpines.org.
 Payments may be submitted by mail, by email to firstname.lastname@example.org or by placing in the lobby drop box.
-Applications may also be taken to building’s front desk Monday-Friday, 8 a.m.-4 p.m. and Saturdays 8 a.m.
+Applications may also be taken to building’s front desk Monday-Friday, 8 a.m.-4 p.m.
 Non-resident swim memberships may be purchased as well.

-All guests entering the pools will be asked to provide their names and contact information (using sterilized pens) to facilitate contact tracing.
+All guests entering the pool will be asked to provide their names and contact information (using sterilized pens) to facilitate contact tracing.
 Additional guests will be allowed in as guests leave in the event that pool capacity is reached.